-Whoever will for a while cast off his attention from the common affairs of life, the Curæ hominum, et rerum pondus inane, and will but reflect a little on that wonderful principle within him, which carries him over the whole universe, and shows him its various relations-Whoever also remarks what a less than nothing he is, when compared with this unmeasurable scene- Whoever does this, cannot but feel an inexpressible pleasure in the contemplation.-He must rise in his own estimation, and be disposed to cherish with fondness this principle which so eminently raises him above all around him.
-Of all the sources of human vanity this is surely the most manly, the most excusable, and the most likely to be extravagantly indulged.-We may be certain that it will be so indulged, and that men will frequently speculate for the sake of speculation alone, and that they will have too much confidence in the results of this favorite occupation.-As there have been ages of indolent and abject credulity and superstition, it is next to certain that there are also times of wild and extravagant speculation -and when we see it becoming a sort of general passion, we may be certain that this is a case in point.
+Whoever will for a while call off his attention from the common affairs of life, the Curæ hominum, et rerum pondus inane, and will but reflect a little on that wonderful principle within him, which carries him over the whole universe, and shows him its various relations-Whoever also remarks how very small a proportion his own individual existence bears to this immeasurable scene, cannot but feel an inexpressible pleasure in the contemplation of his own powers-He must rise in his own estimation, and be disposed to cherish with fondness this principle which so eminently raises him above all around him.
+Of all the sources of human vanity this is surely the most manly, the most excusable, and the most likely to be extravagantly indulged.-We may be certain that it will be so indulged, and that men will frequently speculate for the sake of speculation alone, and that they will have too much confidence in the results of this favourite occupation.-As there have been ages of indolent and abject credulity and superstition, it is next to certain that there are also times of wild and extravagant speculation-and when we see it becoming a sort of general passion, we may be certain that this is a case in point.